dbashford/mimosa-ember-htmlbars/README.md

 ## Overview

 This module compiles [HTMLBars](https://github.com/tildeio/htmlbars) for use in Ember applications.
-If you are using HTMLBars without Ember, you probably want [mimosa-htmlbars](https://github.com/dbashford/mimosa-htmlbars).

 For more information regarding Mimosa, see http://mimosa.io

-Note: [HTMLBars](https://github.com/tildeio/htmlbars) is still under heavy development, check back for updates!

 ## Usage